Fourth Person Point Of View Explained With Examples

 Examples from literature

-While it’s not a popular choice, you can find the fourth person point of view in some books.
+While it’s not a popular choice, some books use the fourth-person point of view.

 Here are a few short quotes.